What is being celebrated on All Saints’ Day (Allerheiligen) in Germany?

 All Saints’ Day traditions in Germany

 Similarly to Mexico’s far more famous national holiday Day of the Dead (Día de los Muertos), All Saints’ Day and All Souls’ Day in Germany are about honouring the departed.
-For religious families, the day might involve attending a special church service, before moving to the cemetery to decorate the graves of the deceased with bouquets of dried flowers, wreaths, sprigs of autumnal foliage, and lighted candles.
+For religious families, the day might involve attending a special church service, before moving to the cemetery to decorate the graves of the deceased with bouquets of dried flowers, wreaths, sprigs of autumnal foliage and lit candles.

 Mainz has its own unique tradition in a colourful coiled candle known as a Newweling.
 Between eight and 15 centimetres tall and formed of wax spirals coloured red, white, blue, yellow and green, these special candles are placed on the graves of the departed on All Souls’ Day, but little else is known about where this tradition comes from.
 Today there is only one factory in Mainz that still makes them.